etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/receivables-and-payables/setup.md

     -   that means that the reconciliation of the deposit can be posted in the Reconciliation tab of the financial account window by using the process button "Post".
     -   the deposit of the payment is going to be cancelled by the "**Cleared Payment Account**" defined in the accounting configuration tab of the financial account window.

-!!! info
+!!! note
-    It is important to remark that if any account is left empty, it would imply that the process button "Post" is shown as "Post: Disable for accounting" in the corresponding window.
+    If any account is left empty, it implies that the process button "Post" is shown as "Post: Disable for accounting" in the corresponding window.

 ## **Matching Algorithm**